-March 2021 Club Meeting.
-The Club will hold its next meeting on March 15, 2021, commencing at 7:00 pm.
-All in-person meetings have been cancelled.
+April 2021 Club Meeting.
+The Club will hold its next meeting tomorrow, April 19, 2021, commencing at 7:00 pm.
 We will use Zoom to conduct the meeting (instructions and the link to the meeting are below).
 We will hold a business meeting followed by a presentation.
 We will open the Zoom meeting at 6:00 for informal discussions and general conversations.

 Afternoon In the Park.
-We had been planning to operate POTA from Castlewood Canyon State Park today, but it's going to be too cold.
-We have rescheduled our get together for Sunday March 28, 2021, weather permitting.
+We will be operating POTA from Castlewood Canyon State Park on Sunday, April 25, 2021, weather permitting.
 We will operate from about 12:00 - 2:00 MST.
 Meet at the Canyon Point parking lot.
 We are hoping Duane, K0BUK, will be able to give us a little tour of the geology of the park.
-There is a small fee for admission to this park - $10 per carload.
-Even with the pandemic, you might consider car pooling.
+There is a fee for admission to this park - $10 per carload.
+You might consider car pooling.
 Here's a link to the website: Link.

 License Classes.
-The Club will offer Technician License classes in April.
+The Club is offering Technician License classes in April.
 Three classes will be held online and the fourth will be in person and will end with the exam.